jappeace/esqueleto-postgis/Readme.md

 > Show me the place where space is not.

-Implement postgis functionality for esqueleto. https://postgis.net/
+Implement (partial) postgis functionality for esqueleto. https://postgis.net/

 uses wkt-geom to get a persistent instance,